gustafsson96/projectdt207g-api/README.md

 ## Overview

 This API is part of the final project for the course Backend-baserad webbutveckling, dt207g, at Mittuniversitet, Sundsvall.
-It serves as the backend for *The Green Slice* restaurant admin and frontend site.
+It serves as the backend for *The Green Slice* restaurant admin and frontend sites.
 <br><br>
 Link to the live API: [API](https://projectdt207g-api.onrender.com)
 <br><br>